According to Jewish News, a JCC in the Ann Arbor, MI area reported a measles exposure last week at its daycare center for young children.

 The article reports that the milder measles contracted from the MMR vaccine is not contagious–even that it is not the measles (which is misinformation):

 Experts note that reactions to vaccines can sometimes resemble the disease itself, but cannot result in transmission of the disease, since the disease itself is not present.

-The measles in the MMR vaccine is indeed a live attenuated measles genotype A measles and there’s no evidence that it is not contagious and there are two studies on a transmission from brother to sister following MMR immunization.
+The measles in the MMR vaccine is indeed a live attenuated measles genotype A measles and there’s no evidence that it is not contagious and there are two studies on a transmission from brother to sister following MMR immunization as well as one case in which an immunocompromized individual contracted the vaccine-type measles.
 We do know that measles RNA is found in immunized children’s urine up to two weeks post-vaccination.
 The only way to know if the vaccine-type measles spreads is to test the genotype of each case.
 Considering physicians are not recommended to even test for the measles unless the patient has been potentially exposed to wild-type measles, this is unlikely to occur.

 It does appear that contagion from the vaccine-type measles is very low (perhaps because replication is low before the symptoms present) but vaccine shedding is real as documented in several studies.
 It stands to reason that it would be no different for live-virus measles vaccine.